Lax formalism for Gelfand-Tsetlin integrable systems: A Lax pair formalism for Gelfand-Tsetlin integrable systems

 \end{remark}

-\begin{remark}[Euler's equation] It is worth pointing out that Equation \ref{EulerLax} is a generalization of the well-known Euler's equation of rotation of a rigid body about a fixed point \cite{Euler}.
-Rotation of the $n$-dimensional rigid body is also described by this type of equations as was first shown by Arnold, see for instance \cite{Arnold1}, \cite{Arnold2}.
+\begin{remark}[Euler's equation] It is worth pointing out that Eq. \ref{EulerLax} is a generalization of the well-known Euler's equation of rotation of a rigid body about a fixed point \cite{Euler}.
+Rotation of the $n$-dimensional rigid body is also described by this type of equation as was first shown by Arnold, see for instance \cite{Arnold1}, \cite{Arnold2}.

 \end{remark}